kreijack/bombrowser/tests/TESTS.md

 Test description:
 - Take a code from the code list gui with multiple revision
 - Edit this code
-- make one change in a field - Acting to the "From/to date" QComboBox, change the revision of the code
+- make one change in a field - Acting to the "From/to date" QComboBox, change the date of the code

 Expected result:
-- An error dialog is showed  saying that the change are not saved
+- An dialog is showed saying that the change are not saved.
+It ask if the user want to continue.

-Passed: [ ]
+Passed: [X]

 ### Test 9.42 - Edit code - change revision without saving

 Test description:
 - Take a code from the code list gui with multiple revision
 - Edit this code
-- make one change in a field - Acting to the "From/to date" QComboBox, change the revision of the code
+- make one change in a field - Acting to the "From/to date" QComboBox, change the date of the code
 - An error dialog is showed  saying that the change are not saved, press no

 Expected result: